More than 30 American, British and Italian cars of various vintages head to Scottsdale, Arizona

 These and many other classic cars will take pride of place at Bonhams' second annual Scottsdale Auction on Thursday 17th January at the luxurious Westin Kierland Resort & Spa in Scottsdale, Arizona, a convenient 20-minute drive from Phoenix.

-For more information about this anticipated sale, including schedules, purchasing a catalog, and bidder registration please visit www.bonhams.com/scottsdale.
+For more information about this anticipated sale, including schedules, purchasing a catalogue, and bidder registration please visit www.bonhams.com/scottsdale.

 NOTES FOR EDITORS